hallgrimur1471/programming/ctf_writeups/2020/icectf/crypto/twisted_art.md

 But in which order were the pixels generated?
 We will start by guessing the most natural order for a programmer to do it.

-To clone the MT19937 we can use [randcrack.py](https://github.com/tna0y/Python-random-module-cracker).
+To actually clone the MT19937 we can use [randcrack.py](https://github.com/tna0y/Python-random-module-cracker).

 After we have cloned the MT19937 we can predict outputs from `genrand_int32` but we want to predict outputs from `randint(0, 255)`.
 To solve that we write a `predict_randint` function based on the pythnon2.7 src code: